ORNL/cpp-proposals-pub/D1673/blas_interface.md

 ### Layouts

-Our proposal uses the layout policy of `basic_mdspan` in order to represent different matrix and vector data layouts.
-Layouts as described by P0009R9 have three basic properties:
+Our proposal uses the layout mapping policy of `basic_mdspan` in order to represent different matrix and vector data layouts.
+Layout mapping policies as described by P0009R9 have three basic properties:

 * Unique
 * Contiguous